Ball State is home to 31 fraternities and sororities:

 Greek life has been a part of Ball State for nearly its entire existence.

-Within a year of the university was founded in 1918 as the Indiana State Normal School-Eastern Division, the first Greek organization began: the Navajo social club, which would later become Lambda Chi Alpha in 1951.
+Within a year of the university being founded in 1918 as the Indiana State Normal School-Eastern Division, the first Greek organization began: the Navajo social club, which would later become Lambda Chi Alpha in 1951.

 Also in 1919, the Girls Club was started, which followed the tradition of the organization at Indiana State Normal School in Terre Haute.
 All girls were eligible to be a member and local sororities started in sections of the club beginning with Alpha sorority in 1920, which later became Alpha Chi Omega.